 The above equation can be turned into a non-inertial reference frame as:

+Hope you have learnt in detail about types of winds along with trade winds and the Coriolis effect.
 Stay tuned with BYJU’S to learn more about other Physics related concepts with the help of interactive videos.

 Frequently Asked Questions – FAQs

 The flow of gases or air on a large scale from the high-pressure area to low-pressure area is known as wind.

 What are the factors on which the wind is classified?

 Factors on which the wind is classified are:

 - Types of forces